 The material used in the construction of the shaft affects the weight and performance of the paddle.

 - Aluminum — Aluminum has the benefit of being cheap.
-However, is significantly heavier and easily radiates the cold water or hot sun.
+However, it is significantly heavier and easily radiates cold water or hot sun.

-- Fiberglass — Fiberglass shafts increase the cost of the paddle but create lighter and higher performance paddles.
+- Fiberglass — Fiberglass shafts increase the paddle's cost but create lighter and higher performance paddles.

 - Carbon fiber — Carbon Fiber is currently the material of choice for the pros and is the lightest option for shaft construction.
 The rigidity of the carbon also provides a more responsive stroke.